How to Grow Tree Ferns

 General Watering of tree ferns.

-If you can, water your tree ferns every week from the end of spring through to autumn with a bucket of cool water, pour it gently over the crown so that it runs down and soaks the trunk.
+If you can, water your tree ferns every week from the end of spring through to autumn with a bucket of cool water, pour it gently over the trunk so that it runs down and soaks the trunk.
 During hot spells water every second day.
-Of course if your ferns are tall, use a hose, just remember to water the crown, preferably in the evening, if not early in the morning.
+Of course if your ferns are tall, use a hose, just remember to water the trunk, preferably in the evening, if not early in the morning.

 Fertilizing or ‘Feeding’ Tree Ferns